 Answer: When I spoke to my grandparents, they told me they used to have dal, green leafy vegetables, milk, and fresh fruits and did more physical activities, walked to school for two miles, and played games which had more physical activities.
 But now, times have changed.
 I, too, eat vegetables and fruits.
 However, along with that, we eat a lot of junk food, go to school by bus, and in our free time, we play indoor games by watching TV, where there are no physical activities.
 Hence, we can say some things are quite similar, while others are different from what our grandparents ate and did.

 Q1.
 Do you know any child who does not get enough to eat in the whole day?
 What are the reasons for this?

-Answer: Yes, I know few children who does not get enough food to eat in the whole day.
-They are from a poor family who cannot afford for a proper meal.
+Answer: Yes, I know a few children who do not get enough food to eat for the whole day.
+They are from poor families who cannot afford a proper meal.

 Q2.
 Have you ever seen a godown where a lot of grain has been stored?
 Where?

 Answer: Yes, I have seen a godown which stores a lot of grains in a market.

 Q1.
 Why can you not taste food properly when you have a cold?